openvinotoolkit/openvino/src/plugins/intel_cpu/src/docs/python_sigaltstack.md

-# python API AMX enviroment initialization
+# Python API AMX environment initialization

 Unlike SSE/AVX, AMX feature on Linux is not enabled by default for every process(due to excessively larger register space requirement on [XSAVE][1] area and thus longer context switching latency), user application needs to request permission for such dynamically enabled feature using [XSTATE system call][2].